By Sangeetha Saran

 Yoga teaches practitioners to live in the present moment: to examine the inner self, to be aware of the breath, and to notice physical sensations.
 This alone is helpful for battling compulsions and panic attacks.
 Addicts, like others, hold emotions in their mental and physical bodies.
 Yoga clears blockages in the energy system, promoting recovery from past trauma.

+There are so many to choose from, but it helps to follow along with a sequence that is physically balanced in forward, backward, left, right, and twisting movements.
 The physical practice of postures, such as Forward Bends and Warrior Poses, keeps practitioners in the moment, reducing compulsions and negative thinking.
 Exercise also contributes to better self-control and a sense of overall wellbeing.

 When people are tense and worried, their breathing becomes shallow and rapid.
 Controlled breathing brings the senses to the present moment, reduces anxiety, and stimulates the circulatory system with an oxygen-rich flow of blood and lymph.